Saravana1992-java/java-tutorial/1-oops/ProgrammingParadigm.md

 ---

 ## 🧠 Programming Paradigms?
-For simple applications, such as a calculator, a single file may be sufficient to implement the required data and logic (function).
+For simple applications, such as a calculator, a single file may be sufficient to implement the required data and logic (function) maybe within a day.

-As software systems grow in complexity, such as in banking or insurance applications, it becomes essential to follow established programming paradigms that guide the design and structure of programs.
+As software systems grow in complexity, such as in banking or insurance applications, it becomes essential to follow a structured process (**SDLC**) to manage an entire life cycle of a software such as analyse, design, develop, test, and maintain high-quality software ([learn more](SDLC.md) and established programming paradigms that guide the design and structure of programs.

 ---